ello0o/tea_theme_options_plugin/README.md

 NOTA: all created pages will only appear if contents are defined.

 Repeat the process as you want/need :)
+You can easily create Custom post types from the **Add a custom post type** menu: as usual, just fill the form.

 ### 4) Adding contents